bsmith89/resume/resume.md

 ## Service and Outreach ##

+-   [2019] UCSF Library Reproducibility for Biomedical Researchers Panelist
+    -  Participated in the opening session of the Reproducibility Workshop Series as an expert panelist working to improve reproducibility in my work

 -   [2019-present] **Gladstone Postdoc Advisory Committee** member
     -  Serve as an advocate for postdoc issues at the Gladstone Institutes, and involved in planning and executing several activities and events